oppiliappan/taizen/readme.md

 ## Usage

 Taizen uses a stack like model.
-Articles are opened on a new layer, and traversing the stack involves popping the uppermost layer.
+Articles are opened on new layers, pop a layer to go back.
 Hit `s` to search
 Hit `q` to quit
 Hit `t` to pop a layer from the article stack